microprediction/precise/README.md

 # More on portfolio managers and their [Elos](https://github.com/microprediction/precise/blob/main/examples_basic_usage/compile_elo_ratings_for_managers.py)
 Hopefully it is clear that portfolio techniques map to other uses like smarter stacking of time-series forecasting methods.
 But this part is too fluid to document thoroughly.
 See the portfolio directories in [skaters](https://github.com/microprediction/precise/tree/main/precise/skaters) and also the
 [managers](https://github.com/microprediction/precise/tree/main/precise/skaters/managers).
-Managers are just like cov skaterse except they emit portfolio holdings and state.
+Managers are just like cov skaters except they emit portfolio holdings and state.

         s = {}
         for y in ys: